Phoenician alphabet: Greek-derived

 The Greek alphabet is derived from the Phoenician.
 With a different phonology, the Greeks adapted the Phoenician script to represent their own sounds, including the vowels absent in Phoenician.
 It was possibly more important in Greek to write out vowel sounds: Phoenician being a Semitic language, words were based on consonantal roots that permitted extensive removal of vowels without loss of meaning, a feature absent in the Indo-European Greek.
 However, Akkadian cuneiform, which wrote a related Semitic language, did indicate vowels, which suggests the Phoenicians simply accepted the model of the Egyptians, who never wrote vowels.
 In any case, the Greeks repurposed the Phoenician letters of consonant sounds not present in Greek; each such letter had its name shorn of its leading consonant, and the letter took the value of the now-leading vowel.
-For example, ʾāleph, which designated a glottal stop in Phoenician, was repurposed to represent the vowel //a//; he became //e//, ḥet became //eː// (a long vowel), ʿayin became //o// (because the pharyngeality altered the following vowel), while the two semi-consonants wau and yod became the corresponding high vowels, //u// and //i//.
+For example, alp, which designated a glottal stop in Phoenician, was repurposed to represent the vowel //a//; he became //e//, het became //eː// (a long vowel), en became //o// (because the pharyngeality altered the following vowel), while the two semi-consonants waw and yod became the corresponding high vowels, //u// and //i//.
 (Some dialects of Greek, which did possess //h// and //w//, continued to use the Phoenician letters for those consonants as well.)

 The Alphabets of Asia Minor are generally assumed to be offshoots of archaic versions of the Greek alphabet.

 The Latin alphabet was derived from Old Italic (originally derived from a form of the Greek alphabet), used for Etruscan and other languages.
 The origin of the Runic alphabet is disputed: the main theories are that it evolved either from the Latin alphabet itself, some early Old Italic alphabet via the Alpine scripts, or the Greek alphabet.
 Despite this debate, the Runic alphabet is clearly derived from one or more scripts that ultimately trace their roots back to the Phoenician alphabet.

 The Coptic alphabet is mostly based on the mature Greek alphabet of the Hellenistic period, with a few additional letters for sounds not in Greek at the time.
 Those additional letters are based on the Demotic script.

 The Cyrillic script was derived from the late (medieval) Greek alphabet.
 Some Cyrillic letters (generally for sounds not in medieval Greek) are based on Glagolitic forms.